rdininno/lighthouse-web-notes/README.md

 # Robert Di Ninno's Notes

 ## Summary
-This repository contains all of the notes taken by Robert Di Ninno for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Robert Di Ninno](https://github.com/rdininno) for the [Lighthouse Labs](https://www.lighthouselabs.ca/)Web Development Bootcamp.